Reducto: The Complete Agentic Document Platform logo

 Uptime 99.9%+ uptime SLA with automatic scaling and queueing for enterprise ingestion workloads.
 Sources: RAG at scale.
 High-availability, multi-AZ AWS architecture with enterprise-grade SLAs and regional redundancy (EU/US/Japan).
 Multi-tenant by default with optional dedicated database.
 Source: Security & trust.

-Accuracy evidence Reports outperforming AWS/Google/Azure doc APIs by up to ~20% on internal and independent build‑vs‑buy benchmarks; publishes open benchmarks like RD‑TableBench for complex tables.
-Sources: Build vs. buy, RD‑TableBench.
-Vendor‑reported "human‑level accuracy," an average 37.6% error reduction and "zero hallucinated values" with Aurora on proprietary datasets; customer quotes (e.g., Adyen) in press.
+Accuracy evidence Reports outperforming AWS/Google/Azure doc APIs by up to ~20% on internal and independent build-vs-buy benchmarks; publishes open benchmarks like RD-TableBench for complex tables.
+Vendor benchmarks (ours included) carry bias — the test that matters is head-to-head on your documents.
+Sources: Build vs. buy, RD-TableBench.
+Vendor-reported "human-level accuracy," an average 37.6% error reduction and "zero hallucinated values" with Aurora on proprietary datasets; customer quotes (e.g., Adyen) in press.
 Source: Aurora press release.

-Pricing visibility Transparent tiering: Standard is pay‑as‑you‑go with 15,000 included credits and then per‑credit pricing; Growth and Enterprise are quote‑based and add ZDR, BAA, SLAs, SSO/SAML, VPC/on‑prem, and regional endpoints (EU/AU).
+Pricing visibility Transparent tiering: Standard is pay-as-you-go with 15,000 included credits and then per-credit pricing; Growth and Enterprise are quote-based and add ZDR, BAA, SLAs, SSO/SAML, VPC/on-prem, and regional endpoints (EU/AU).
+Reducto isn't the lowest-priced option in this category — it optimizes the accuracy-latency-throughput balance production AI needs.
 Source: Pricing.
 Public Starter pricing begins at $18,000/year; Business, Enterprise, and Ultimate tiers are via quote.
 Source: Pricing.

 Notable customers Scale AI, Vanta, Harvey, Airtable, Fortune 10 enterprises; case studies with measurable outcomes (e.g., Anterior 99.24% accuracy on prior auth, Benchmark processing 3.5M+ pages/year).
 Sources: Series A, Series B, Anterior case study, Benchmark case study.
 Hundreds of enterprises globally, including Bosch, HelloFresh, Molson Coors, Adyen, The Master Trust Bank of Japan, and others across AP, finance, logistics, and retail.
 Sources: Email automation press release, Homepage, Why Rossum, Aurora press release.